Sunday, December 29, 2019

 Thurber enjoying the eats.

-Mother recalls Larry Mitchell, Janice Wolfe,
+Mother recalls Larry Mitchell, Janice Wolf,

 Nancy LeForce getting a laugh as she gets taken